Fed slashes rates in emergency coronavirus move; U.S. death toll hits 62

 The U.S. containment measures have so far been mild compared to the nationwide lockdowns imposed in Italy, France and Spain.
 However, Ohio and Illinois on Sunday ordered all bars and restaurants to close, although carry-out and delivery are still allowed.

-“I think Americans should be prepared that they are going to have to hunker down significantly more than we as a country are doing,” Dr. Anthony Fauci, the nation’s top infectious diseases expert, said on NBC’s “Meet the Press.”
+“I think Americans should be prepared that they are going to have to hunker down significantly more than we as a country are doing,” Fauci said on NBC’s “Meet the Press.”
 Elderly people and those with underlying conditions need to be especially cautious.

 Fauci said he did not see domestic travel restrictions in the immediate future but warned, as he did last week, that the outbreak would get worse before it gets better.